SEO for eCommerce Businesses In Australia

 There is also a large range of third party tools and platforms available these days that enable you to see the keywords your opposition are adopting.
 This is helpful as it means you can improve your strategies to target down to precise phrases making profitability and traction in your industry, using this method to constantly compare your site to theirs.

-Always take the time to properly research your keywords and phrases and plan how you are going to use them on your website, in your articles, product descriptions, landing page content and general technical aspects.
+As an enterprise SEO service provider for eCommerce we always took time to properly research your keywords and phrases and plan how you are going to use them on your website, in your articles, product descriptions, landing page content and general technical aspects.
 All of this creates relevancy to Google, helping those bots crawl your pages to connect them with the right audience.
 This is a large portion of beating your rival to the top of SERPs.

 Long-tail keywords and how to target them